 With Facebook, you have to keep your customer engaged until they are ready to buy.
 And then you have to bring them back to your store when that occurs.

-Once we started collecting email addresses and engaging with our customers via an email funnel, we were finally able to make Facebook ads profitable.
+Once you start collecting email addresses, messenger subscribers etc… and engaging with your customers via a dedicated funnel, you will be able to make Facebook ads profitable.
+I guarantee it!

 Now there are a ton of little details that I left out in this post in the interest of time.

-For example, you can also run retargeting campaigns to show ads specifically to customers who have visited your store.
+For example, you can also run retargeting campaigns to show ads specifically to customers who have visited certain pages in your store.

 You can upload your email list and have Facebook generate a “lookalike list” of targeted customers who are demographically similar.